barikoi/bkoi-php-library/README.md

 For issues or questions:
 - Create an issue on GitHub
 - Check the detailed API documentation in `docs/` folder
-- Direct support is not currently available
+- Contact support@barikoi.com for any support